 Use a different browser:

 If you're using an older or outdated browser, such as Internet Explorer, you may need to access AOL Mail from a different browser.
-If you don't have a browser installed on your computer, you will need to download an new one.
+If you don't have an updated or supported browser installed on your computer, you'll need to update your existing browser or download a new one.

 Check your display name: